iamvitalyo/Aphrodite-AGI/readme.txt

 if circle is allposibility then why we can not make sins becouse o also balanced

 stick is symbol of plus, cross is symbol of minus.

+so formula of pentogram will be somthing * 3 * 5 + * 4 /

 -1 o 1 then yes o no => result of balance is o and o is symbol of love then result is yes, positive thinking of o.